webdesigns23/se-sql-creating-data-technical-lesson/README.md

         ('Sofia Ramirez', 'sofia.ramirez@example.com'),
         ('Devon Blake', 'devon.blake@example.com');
 """)

+conn.commit()
 ```

 You can now run the file.
 Again, the above command needs to be run only once, if you run it more, it will duplicate your data.
+Note, for insert statements, we need to use `conn.commit()`.
+If you run it without commiting your new data to the database, the changes won't be persisted.

 We'll discuss the below command further in the next section, but for now, add the code below and run the file to see your data: